 This whole quitting-to-road-trip-the-country thing wasn’t a decision we made lightly or quickly.
-Now, it's been a little over six months since we embarked on this exciting chapter.
-And, I can confidently say that leaving my comfortable dream job for the uncertainty that comes with traveling full-time was the best decision I’ve ever made — for multiple reasons.
+However, now that it's been a little over six months since we embarked on this exciting chapter, I can confidently say that leaving my comfortable dream job for the uncertainty that comes with traveling full-time was the best decision I’ve ever made — for multiple reasons.
 But, before I get into that, let me explain how we actually landed on this decision.

-It’s not very easy, though, to just up and quit your job and embark on a country-wide road trip.
+However, it's not so easy to just up and quit your job to embark on a year-long road trip across the country.
 There were a lot of things we had to get into place — first and foremost, our finances.

 Full disclosure: My husband and I both had very good jobs.
-And, since it is just the two of us, we had a good amount of disposable income, and therefore, the ability to save money.
-I know that there are many people who can’t do what we did because of financial limitations or other career and family obligations.
+And, since it is just the two of us, we had a good amount of disposable income (and, therefore, the ability to save money).
 We feel really lucky that we were in a position to be able to build up our savings enough to feel comfortable quitting.
-I also work in an industry where remote freelance work is very normal, which allows us to have an income stream (albeit smaller and less reliable than before).
+I also work in an industry where remote freelance work is very normal, which allows us to have a stream of income (albeit smaller and less reliable than before).

-So, we cut back drastically on non-essentials.
-Of course, in NYC, socializing with friends pretty much always involves spending money in some way.
+Before we even decided to embark on our once-in-a-lifetime trip, my husband, an accountant, made a spreadsheet.
+We compared our current income to our necessary expenses (mortgage, utilities, food, car insurance, commuting to work, phone, and internet) and calculated how much we could theoretically save.
+We then looked at how much we were currently setting aside each month, and we weren’t even coming close.
+From there, we decided to start aggressively saving by cutting back drastically on non-essentials.
 We didn’t go from 100 to 0, but more like 100 to 40.
-We said no to a lot of dinner invites, and asked friends if they wanted to come over to split two six-packs of beer and play games instead.
+Instead of going out for dinner with friends, we asked them if they wanted to come over to split two six-packs of beer and play games.
 We made coffee at home and took it to work.
-We got rid of cable and very gratefully shared friends’ Netflix and Hulu accounts instead.
+We got rid of cable and (very gratefully!) shared friends’ Netflix and Hulu accounts instead.
 We stopped buying new clothes or any other material goods we didn’t need.

-Every month, we had a self-imposed “credit check,” during which we’d both open up our most recent credit card statement and reveal how much we had spent, and what we were spending on.
+Every month, we had a self-imposed “credit check,” during which we’d both open up our most recent credit card statement to reveal how much we had spent.
 Having open conversations about where my money was going made it a lot easier to face my decisions and make better ones.
-And, having a really awesome goal was great motivation to turn down brunch plans (easily $30 to $40 along) and suggest meeting for a coffee (around $5) instead.
+And, having a really awesome goal was great motivation to turn down brunch plans (easily $30 to $40 alone!).

 Once our savings plan was in motion, we realized our dream was possible.
-We could — and would — do this.
-So we started to mention it to our friends and family.
-Soon after, it became more real.
-After a few months, we started to talk about when we’d give notice at work and when we’d actually leave.
+So, we soon brought it up to friends and family, and, soon after, it became more real.
 About three years after we first dreamed up this idea of traveling the U.S. for a year, we bought a 24-foot camper trailer, quit our jobs, rented out our apartment, moved all our things into my in-laws’ basement (they’re the true MVPs), and left the life we had spent the last seven years building.

 At the time, I had doubts.
 What if I regretted quitting my job?
 I loved my job.
 It was fulfilling.
 I was learning every day.
 It wasn’t perfect, but no job is.
 I found myself wondering if I’d ever find a job that good again.
 Writers and editors get laid off all the time (I had been laid off from a job a few years prior).
 Was it irresponsible and frivolous to quit and go do something for fun?

 Traveling with my husband has also brought us closer both literally (after all, our living space is less than 200 square feet!) and emotionally.
-While w did live together when we worked in NYC, we barely saw each other during the week.
+While we did live together when we worked in NYC, we barely saw each other during the week.
 After work, exercise classes, commuting, and social plans, we were lucky if we had two hours to hang out before bed.
-We ate dinner separately more often than together.
-Now, we spend A LOT of meaningful time together doing something we both love — and it’s wonderful.
+In fact, we ate dinner separately more often than we did together.
+Now, we spend A LOT of meaningful time together doing something we both love, and it’s wonderful.

 Something we couldn't plan for, however, is the current pandemic sweeping our country and the world.
-We were already out on the road, 1,000-plus miles away from home, before things began to escalate.
-I can't help but notice the irony in this, though.
-We already committed to social distancing when we chose to live remotely.
-We spend all our time with just each other and nature.
-Being said, it hasn't been hard to stay away from other people and just keep to ourselves.
+We were already out on the road before things began to escalate.
+However, we already committed to social distancing when we chose to live remotely —in fact, we spend all our time with just each other and nature! — so it hasn't been hard to stay away from other people and just keep to ourselves.
 In fact, it's something we've gotten really good at it in the past six months.
 (Just a note: I absolutely wouldn't suggest anyone decide to set out on a trip like this right now — it's best to stay put in your current situation until things get better!)

 We don’t plan to travel forever.
 We’ll probably wrap up this trip by the end of the year.
-Then, we'll where to put down our roots.
-But, no matter what we do next, I have no doubt that this experience will be meaningful for (and maybe even help guide) the rest of our lives.
+Then, we'll decide where to put down our roots.
+But, no matter what we do next, I have no doubt that this meaningful experience will help guide us through the rest of our lives.